EsotericSoftware/spine-runtimes/spine-unity/README.md

 ## Documentation

 A Spine skeleton GameObject (a GameObject with a SkeletonAnimation component on it) can be used throughout Unity like any other GameObject.
-It renders through `MeshRenderer`, so it is close to the metal.
+It renders through `MeshRenderer`.

 `SkeletonUtility` allows other GameObjects to interact with the Spine skeleton, to control bones in the skeleton, be controlled by the skeleton, attach colliders, etc.